tanvir-git/odoo-documentation/content/applications/productivity/iot/devices/screen.rst

    :align: center
    :alt: Connect the screen display to the Point of Sale app.

 The screen is now available for :abbr:`PoS (Point of Sale)` sessions.
-A screen icon will appear in the menu at the top of the screen to indicate the screen's connection status.
+A :guilabel:`💻 (screen)` icon will appear in the menu at the top of the screen to indicate the screen's connection status.

 .. image:: screen/screen-pos-icon.png
    :align: center